nameko/nameko-examples/README.md

 ## Running tests

-Ensure RabbitMQ, MySQL and Redis are running and `config.yaml` files for each service are configured correctly.
+Ensure RabbitMQ, PostgreSQL and Redis are running and `config.yaml` files for each service are configured correctly.

 `$ make coverage`